Maharashtra to get biggest share of medical oxygen, special 'oxygen express' trains to run non-stop through green corridors

 "We are working with the states shoulder to shoulder.
 I request that you (states) have to make efforts towards demand control from your side and it will also be important to take steps for control of pandemic.
 The patient should be given as much oxygen as is necessary.
 Reports of wastage are coming from various places and there are reports that oxygen is being given when a patient does not need it" he said.

-Goyal said the Centre is in constant dialogue with states and is regularly monitoring all their requirements required to deal with the pandemic.
+Goyal said the Centre is in constant dialogue with states and is regularly monitoring all their requirements needed to deal with the pandemic.

 "You would be surprised to know that before the pandemic, the daily consumption of medical oxygen was around 1000-1200 tonnes.
 The consumption has increased and on April 15 the daily consumption was 4,795 metric tonnes," he added.